theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 *No tools* will help if you don't change your **approach and habits**.

-My main **motivation** to be more privacy-aware was to be **more coherent** with my way of thinking when it comes to ethical use of my personal data shared with a third-party.
+My main **motivation** to be more privacy-aware was to be **more coherent** with my way of thinking when it comes to ethical use of personal data shared with a third-party.

-Meaning that I'm against hidden / unclear ways of exploiting one's personal data selling it to other companies, make profit with it, analysing/mining it in obscure ways etc.
+Meaning that I'm against hidden / unclear ways of exploiting one's personal data selling it to other companies, make a profit with it, analyzing/mining it in obscure ways etc.

 Be it for **targeted advertising**, **online purchases and interests**, even **psychological manipulation** when it comes to public voting etc.